fahamakhan/iteknology-readme/README.md

 You can add agent to the chat server using the following channel

 ```
-io.emit("addAgent", (user) => { // here user must be an object and must contain _id as id of agent and other related fields like name etc
+io.emit("addAgent", (user) => { // here user must be an object and must contain _id as id of agent and role as role: "agent" and other related fields like name etc

 ```